 And they talked.
 And they talked more but the airport was looming.
 The driver had slowed down like a teenager trying to extend his date with the prettiest girl in town for a few extra minutes.
 Her father would surely be on the porch and the Magic would end.

 At the airport, no one was dropped off.
 However, the wife and her bags were escorted into the terminal.
 The baggage agent joked that the husband just wanted to make sure the wife got on her plane.
 Far from it The drowning man didn’t want to let loose the line that tenuously offered some slight glimmer of hope.

 So they sat outside security and talked more over coffee until the flight would most surely be missed.
 They kissed deeply and longingly for the first time in what seemed forever.
 Tears in both their eyes, she departed for ten long days.

 Those ten days we’re truly Heaven-sent.
 They were both researching feverishly.
 At the end of that time, they reunited at the grandchildrens home.
 They had been talking and texting the entire time.
 The excitement they both felt led to some rather racy and naughty exchanges.
 There was a spark again.
 That first night back together, they loved each other in a slow and deeply connected way.
 The goal wasn’t to orgasm, although both eventually exploded!
 There was no goal.
 The ache of the last few years was healing as only two souls truly heal when their bodies unite.

 The day the truck almost drove into the ditch was May 19th.
 I consider that the day our lives began anew.
-That was two years ago There have been ups and downs.
+That was several years ago.
+There have been ups and downs.
 Most of them have been situations the world has thrown at us, testing our resolve.